There are a lot of benefits to living in The Bahamas — and even more to becoming a citizen.

 - Live in The Bahamas for at least six years prior to the year before the application

 The Bahamas does not have an income tax, capital gains tax, capital transfer tax or estate tax.
-Establishing permanent residency in the country may free you of tax obligations to other countries.
-(There are, however, federal taxes on employment earnings, a value-added tax — similar to sales tax — that is applied to most purchases, and property taxes you may be obligated to pay.
+Establishing permanent residency in the country may free you of tax obligations to other countries, but it doesn’t free you from all tax rates whatsoever.
+There are federal taxes on employment earnings, a value-added tax — similar to sales tax — that is applied to most purchases, and property taxes you may be obligated to pay.

 How to Acquire Bahamian Residency by Investment